Joanna Hogg: Film

 Hogg has said, "I wanted to make a film doing everything I was told not to do in television".
 She shot her first feature, Unrelated (2007), in Tuscany.
 It tells the story of a childless woman, Anna (Kathryn Worth), of around forty who goes on holiday to Italy with her friend Verena (Mary Roscoe) and her teenage family.
 Over the course of the holiday, tensions emerge as Anna spends less time with the 'grown-ups' and is drawn towards the teenage crowd and the attractions of Verena's teenage nephew (Tom Hiddleston).
 The film received critical acclaim, premiering at the London Film Festival in 2007 and winning the FIPRESCI International Critics Award.
 It also won the Guardian First Film Award in 2008 and the Evening Standard British Film Awards 'Most Promising Newcomer' Award in 2009, as well as being nominated for their Best Film Award and earning Hogg a nomination for the London Film Critics' Circle 'Breakthrough Filmmaker' Award in 2009.

 Her second film, Archipelago, shot on the island of Tresco had its UK premiere at the 2010 London Film Festival, where it was nominated in the Best Film category.
 It was released in the UK on 4 March 2011 by Artificial Eye.
 Her third film Exhibition starred musician Viv Albertine and artist Liam Gillick and also featured Hogg's long-time collaborator Tom Hiddleston.
 The film premiered at the Locarno Film Festival in 2013.
 Peter Bradshaw writing in The Guardian hailed it as 'a masterful cinematic enigma' awarding it the full five stars.

 In the A24 podcast episode "A Bigger Canvas", Martin Scorsese has a conversation with Hogg where it is revealed that he saw her film Archipelago and contacted her about collaborating.
 He served as an executive producer for her next film, The Souvenir (2019).
 The film premiered in the Sundance Film Festival.
 It was released in the United States on 17 May 2019 by A24 and in the United Kingdom on 30 August 2019 by Curzon Artificial Eye.
 The title refers to the painting of the same name by Jean-Honoré Fragonard and Hogg's personal life, with the performance of Honor Swinton Byrne, Tom Burke and Tilda Swinton.
 The film was nominated in several film awards ceremonies and festivals, including the Berlin International Film Festival, the British Independent Film Awards and the Independent Spirit Awards.

 The sequel, The Souvenir Part II, had its premier at Cannes Film Festival in July 2021, receiving critical acclaim, with nominations at the British Independent Film Awards, the Gotham Awards and at the London Film Critics' Circle.

-Hogg's newest film, The Eternal Daughter, is a mystery-drama film starring Tilda Swinton.
+Hogg's most recent film, The Eternal Daughter, is a mystery-drama film starring Tilda Swinton.
 The film was premiered at the 2022 Venice Film Festival.